-- This basic guide is issued in terms of Paragraph 9(2) of the Fourth Schedule to the Income Tax Act No. 58 of 1962 (The Income Tax Act). - This guide prescribes: - the Employees' Tax deduction tables as contemplated in Paragraph 9(1) of the Fourth Schedule to the Income Tax Act; - the manner in which the tables must be applied by the employer.
+- This basic guide is issued in terms of Paragraph 9(2) of the Fourth Schedule to the Income Tax Act No. 58 of 1962. - This guide prescribes the: - Employees' tax deduction tables as contemplated in Paragraph 9(1) of the Fourth Schedule to the Income Tax Act; - Manner in which the tables must be applied by the employer.